chazzka/clanekforest/clanek.md

 The evaluation of a range starts by simply selecting some initial (either random or user defined) range for each dimension of N-dimensional problem.
 This range should be reasonable enough to allow all the domain space to be separated correctly.
-After that, during tree initialization, a random range out of N is chosen (if presented only one-dimensional data, we take one dimension, like in the original article) and a random value is chosen of the selected range.
+After that, during tree initialization, a random range out of N is chosen (if presented only one-dimensional data, we take one dimension, like in the original article) and a random value is chosen out of the selected range.
-When selecting groups for the next nodes, the groups is evaluated by grouping the given dataset according to given split point.
+When selecting groups for next nodes, groups are evaluated by grouping the given dataset according to given split point.
-Each group is then assigned a new ranges array
+Each group is then assigned a new ranges array wher